-Estimates of the returns to participating in a federal job training program such as the Workforce Innovation and Opportunity Act (WIOA) program, or its predecessor the Workforce Innovation Act (WIA) program, or the Trade Adjustment Act (TAA) program suggest that these programs provide positive but modest increased earnings and employment (see Heinrich, et al, 2013, Schochet et al., 2012, Hyman, 2018 and Andersson et al., 2022).
+Estimates of the returns to participating in a federal job training program such as the Workforce Innovation and Opportunity Act (WIOA) program, or its predecessor the Workforce Innovation Act (WIA) program, or the Trade Adjustment Act (TAA) program suggest that these programs provide positive but modest increased earnings and employment (see Andersson et al., 2022; Heinrich, et al., 2013; Hyman, 2018; and Schochet et al., 2012).
 In contrast, recent research examining training programs that focus on training workers to work in a specific sector or occupation and that are often financed by private or nongovernmental organizations-commonly referred to as sectoral training programs-tend to show much larger returns (see Baird, et al., 2022 and Katz, et al., 2022).
-Obvious questions arising from these later studies is whether differences between federal training programs and sectoral training programs might account for the estimated differences in returns, and whether it is possible to increase the scale of private sector sectoral training programs such that participants continue to experience these higher returns.
+Obvious questions arising from these later studies are whether differences between federal training programs and sectoral training programs might account for the estimated differences in returns, and whether it is possible to increase the scale of private sector sectoral training programs such that participants continue to experience these higher returns.

-In this paper we begin to address these questions by estimating the returns to a job training program called Code Louisville, which has many of the characteristics of a sectoral training program but was originally funded through the Department of Labor's Workforce Innovation Fund (WIF) and is administered through the Louisville, KY local Workforce Development Board (WDB) - KentuckianaWorks.
+In this paper we begin to address these questions by estimating the returns to a job training program called Code Louisville, which has many of the characteristics of a sectoral training program but was originally funded through the Department of Labor's Workforce Innovation Fund (WIF) and is administered through the Louisville, KY local Workforce Development Board (WDB) -KentuckianaWorks.
 Code Louisville, which is open to all adults in the Metropolitan Louisville area, is designed to provide participants with training in modern computer software development (coding).
 The program is also motivated by a perceived need for software development talent in the Louisville Metropolitan area.